Front page

 Would you like to work (together) on your concepts, funding applications, budgets, announcements or other projects?
 Are you looking for a space to do so that is outside of your private home, does cost you any rent to use and is quieter than the café around the corner?

-In May 2026, the Berlin Performing Arts Program will put on the third edition of the Berlin Performing Arts Market – this time with a focus on internationalization.
+On May 12, 2026, the Berlin Performing Arts Program will put on the third edition of the Berlin Performing Arts Market – this time with a focus on internationalization.
 Alongside pitching sessions where artists and groups present their work, the 2026 edition of the market will place the focus on the relationship between artists and curators as well as programmers.

 The Performing Arts Guide offers detailed insights into various festivals, get togethers, and initiatives of Berlin’s independent scene, along with a comprehensive list of venues for better orientation.
 In addition to the online platform, the guide is also published annually as a print edition.